1904 Cape Turnagain earthquake: Landslides

 Heavy rockfall was recorded along the Hawke's Bay and Wairarapa coastline, where the Mercalli intensity of the earthquake was VII and VIII.
 The cliffs from Cape Kidnappers to Bluff Hill, at Blackhead, Cape Turnagain as well as the inland McLaughlin cliffs and hills in the Pohangina Valley had severe rockfall occur.
-There was also a reported rockfall from the Hatepe pumice cliffs in Lake Taupo, 215 km away, where estimated shaking from the event was only III.
+There was also a reported rockfall from the Hatepe pumice cliffs in Lake Taupō, 215 km away, where estimated shaking from the event was only III.

 Numerous landslides were reported in and around Herbertville, and on the summit of Puketoi Range near Masterton.
 Tauweru, also near Masterton, reported rocks and boulders of up to 1 metre in diameter tumble down hill with some small landslides occurring.
 In Napier, several tonnes of rock fell from Bluff Hill during the earthquake and smaller slips continually occurred for at least three days with each passing aftershock.
 Many landslides also occurred near Wimbledon, with the largest landslide being near the top of Sergeant's Hill, about a 40–50-meter wide slump gave way, taking down hundreds of trees with it.

 Liquefaction

 Liquefaction occurred at 12 distinct sites, all within a 120 km radius of the epicentre.
-These sites were at Napier, Taradale, Tutaekuri River, Otane, Tukituki River, Porangahau Township, and Porangahau Beach (all within Hawke's Bay),and Herbertville, Castlepoint, Whakataki, Gladstone, and Carterton (all within the Wairarapa).
+These sites were at Napier, Taradale, Tutaekuri River, Otane, Tukituki River, Porangahau Township, and Porangahau Beach (all within Hawke's Bay), and Herbertville, Castlepoint, Whakataki, Gladstone, and Carterton (all within the Wairarapa).

 One eyewitness report from Napier stated "A gentleman who was driving along the beach road at the time of the disturbance, happened to look over to the Whare-o-Maraenui reserve, where he saw large quantities of mud thrown 10 ft into the air in several places."

 An excerpt from the Manawatu Evening standard of 12 August read: "Following the earthquake shock and fall of earth off the cliffs at Gladstone, innumerable small holes appeared on the flat adjacent, spouting bluish mud and sand like miniature geysers.
-They ceased when the shake was over….
-When the rumbling commenced … the river seemed to rise from its bed and fall back again, and the bridge swayed and reeled.
+They ceased when the shake was over....
+When the rumbling commenced ... the river seemed to rise from its bed and fall back again, and the bridge swayed and reeled.
 McLaughlin's cliffs seemed to stagger, and then some thousands of tons of face fell with a roar into the Makaha creek, forcing the water over the flat, and strewing the land with eels and small trout.
-Mud and water shot into the air from a hundred holes in the earth around – like miniature volcanoes….
-James Green, who was digging out an embedded rock nearby, was thrown violently, the ground opening under him a foot wide, spurting mud and water over him….
+Mud and water shot into the air from a hundred holes in the earth around – like miniature volcanoes....
+James Green, who was digging out an embedded rock nearby, was thrown violently, the ground opening under him a foot wide, spurting mud and water over him....
 The flat presents an interesting spectacle, being punctured by numbers of small volcano-like craters, through which the mud and water spouted."